paultyng/terraform-provider-unifi/website/docs/resources/user.html.markdown

 layout: ""
 page_title: "terraform-provider-unifi: unifi_user"
 description: |-
   unifi_user manages a user (or "client" in the UI) of the network, these are identified by unique MAC addresses.

-Users are "created" in the controller when observed on the network, so the resource defaults to allowing itself to just take over management of a MAC address, but this can be turned off.
+  Users are created in the controller when observed on the network, so the resource defaults to allowing itself to just take over management of a MAC address, but this can be turned off.
 ---

 # Resource: `unifi_user`

-unifi_user manages a user (or "client" in the UI) of the network, these are identified by unique MAC addresses.
+`unifi_user` manages a user (or "client" in the UI) of the network, these are identified by unique MAC addresses.

-Users are "created" in the controller when observed on the network, so the resource defaults to allowing itself to just take over management of a MAC address, but this can be turned off.
+Users are created in the controller when observed on the network, so the resource defaults to allowing itself to just take over management of a MAC address, but this can be turned off.

 ## Example Usage